Moving to Brazil from the U.S.

 - Letter authorizing Destination Agent to clear shipment

-- ONLY two shipments permitted, one air and one sea
+- Only two shipments are permitted, one by sea and one by air

-- Shipments should arrive in Brazil no earlier than three months before or no later than six months after customers arrival
+- Shipments must arrive in Brazil no sooner than three months before or no later than six months after Customer's arrival

-- Clearance cannot begin until all documents are received
+- Clearance cannot begin until all the necessary documents are received

 - Alcohol and tobacco products

 - Photo, audio and video equipment

 - Computers need a special entry permit from SEI (list model, serial number and accessories)

 IMPORTANT NOTICE CONCERNING WOODEN CONTAINERS

 - Fresh fruit and vegetables